Programs At a Glance

 BEMA 5009H: Environmental Policy (Winter)

 This course will provide a review of environmental legislation in Canada and abroad, and how it relates to the support, management, and exploitation of ecosystems.
 Students will prepare environmental policy statements, briefing notes, and a mock COSEWIC report on a given species as part of a group project.

 BEMA 5010H: Landscape Ecology (Winter) - Available in 2020

 This course will introduce students to new approaches to resource management and conservation that consider ecosystem processes in large spatial and temporal scales.
 Important concepts central to landscape ecology such as dispersal, connectivity, and habitat fragmentation will be examined in detail, as well as current methods used in landscape ecology research design and analysis.

-BEMA 5006H: Genome-based Environmental Monitoring (TBA) (View sample lecture here)
+BEMA 5006H: Genome-based Environmental Monitoring (Fall) (View sample lecture here)